ROYAL MILITARY SCHOOL OF MUSIC

 The length of the training varies according to the standard of musicianship on entry, running from 11 to 44 working weeks.
 It is designed to allow musicians to fulfil their potential by passing mandatory tests at the earliest possibility, before assignment to a band.

 Tuition for Rendle VC Troop is delivered by some of Britain's leading instrumental and academic professors, many of whom play in leading symphony orchestras or teach in the London music colleges.
 Through this tuition RMSM provides string contemporary links with the world of civilian professional music.

 Military training and supervision is provided by the best instructors and staff from within the Corps of Army Music and the wider Army.

 Supplementary Trade Training courses are for trained musicians within the bands, to assist in the progress and development of their careers.
-This includes Command Leadership and Management Courses (CLM) and the Musical Direction (MD) course.
+This includes Command Leadership and Management (CLM) courses and the Music Direction (MD) course.

 Kneller Hall Concerts in the Park 2020

 The final concerts to take place at Kneller Hall will be held on Friday 26 June and Saturday 27 June 2020 at 8pm.